flexera-public/sca-codeinsight-reports-spdx/README.md

 # sca-codeinsight-reports-spdx

 The sca-codeinsight-reports-spdx repository is a report for Revenera's Code Insight product.
-This report allows a user to generate a SPDX report for each inventory item to describe the files within that inventory item
+This report allows a user to generate an SPDX report representing the software bill of material (SBOM) information, including components, licenses, copyrights, and security references.
+The report is generated for the selected project and includes a separate SPDX document for each  inventory item (SBOM item).

 ## Prerequisites